[Personality Test] I took the PCM test! Learn your own characteristics and use them in your work

 After receiving the PCM diagnosis, I realized three major things

-As a passive type at heart, I'm good at proceeding carefully in everything I do.
-However, being too cautious can slow me down.
-Even though I understand that taking action can change my impression of a certain event or subject and can teach me a lot, I tend to think more than act.
+As a pacifier type, I'm good at proceeding cautiously in everything I do.
+However, being too cautious can sometimes slow me down.
+I know that taking action can change my impression of events and things, and that I can learn a lot, but I tend to think more than I act.

-If I'm not prepared in many ways, I get scared and become cautious.
+If I'm not prepared in many ways, I tend to get scared and become overly cautious.

-I've realized that sometimes I need the courage to "make a decision quickly" and "it will all work out."
+I've realized that sometimes I need the courage to "make a decision quickly" or "it'll all work out."

-I realized that it's important to try to communicate with others while taking their filter into consideration, both at work and in your personal life.
-Getting to know each other also makes it easier to understand each other's style.
-For example, if you have the traits of a "thinker" and value logical explanations, while the other person is a "harmonizer," you'll understand that an approach that values emotion and empathy is required.
-Being conscious of communicating in line with each other's styles can help reduce miscommunication.
+I've realized that it's important to try to communicate while considering the other person's perspective, both at work and in private life.
+Also, getting to know each other makes it easier to understand what kind of style the other person has.
+For example, if you have the characteristics of a "thinker" and value logical explanations, while the other person is a "harmonizer," you'll understand that an approach that values emotions and empathy is needed.
+Being mindful of communication styles helps reduce miscommunication.

 At the same time as I learned about my strengths, I also realized that I still lack the qualities of a harmonizer and promoter, which are areas I need to consciously develop from now on